dssg/hitchhikers-guide/sources/dssg-manual/summer-overview/README.md

 ## Learning about Projects and Partners

-Staff at the [Center for Data Science and Public Policy](http://dsapp.uchicago.edu/) (DSaPP) work hard year-round to recruit partners and scope projects.
+Staff at the [Data Science and Public
+Policy team](http://www.datasciencepublicpolicy.org/) (DSaPP) work hard year-round to recruit partners and scope projects.
 This is a lengthy, complicated process with plenty of logistical hurdles (think legal data sharing agreements and data transfer challenges), which